Working with Cloudify

 Overview of Cloudify Plugins

-The Cloudify Console provides a streamlined experience for managing and analyzing your applications.
-In addition to being able to upload blueprints, create deployments and execute workflows, the interface provides metrics visualization, log and events views, application and network topology visualization, and more.
-To view a video about the functionalities of the Cloudify Manager user interface click here.
-The Cloudify Console requires a Cloudify Manager to run.
+The Cloudify Management Console provides a streamlined experience for managing and analyzing your applications.
+It requires a Cloudify Manager to run.
+In addition to being able to upload blueprints, create deployments and execute workflows, the interface provides log and events views, application and network topology visualization, and more.
 It provides most features available in the command-line interface and more.
+Getting Started Cloudify Manager supports user management, so users must log in with user credentials.

 Introduction Applications, network services and most software solutions are typically composed of multiple components.
 These may be cloud-native micro-services or simply smaller scale services leveraged by the overarching service to create a composite solution.
 Typically there are two types of such services: A shared resource, is a service used by multiple other services, for example a database which is leveraged by multiple applications.
 The shared resource is usually an existing entity and deployment of the application service will not provision the shared resource, it will only interact with it.